-This study aimed to determine the effect of institutional ownership, an independent board of commissioners, and managerial ownership on earnings management with bonus managers in manufacturing companies listed on the Indonesian stock exchange from 2016 to 2018.
-The sample selection technique used in this study was purposive sampling, surveying 59 companies over three years.
-We used descriptive analysis and verification analysis using panel regression analysis (pooled data) with Eviews.
-The study provides the following conclusions: that institutional ownership has a significant influence on earnings management, bonus managers cannot moderate the effect of institutional ownership on earnings management nor moderate the impact of the independent board of commissioners on earnings management, independent board of commissioners has a significant influence on earnings management, and managerial ownership has a significant effect on earnings management.
+This study seeks to determine the effect of institutional ownership, an independent board of commissioners, and managerial ownership on earnings management with bonus managers in manufacturing companies listed on the Indonesian stock exchange from 2016 to 2018.
+Purposive sampling was utilized in this study's sample selection process, which involved polling 59 firms over the course of three years.
+We used descriptive analysis and verification analysis using panel regression analy 23 (pooled data) with Eviews.
+The study provides the following conclusions: managerial ownership has a significant impact on earnings management, independent board of commissioners has a significant applicant on earnings management, institutional ownership has a significant applicant on earnings management, and bonus managers cannot moderate the impact of institutional ownership on earnings management or the impact of the independent board of commissioners on earnings management.
 The study also found that effective GCG implementation can provide companies with a competitive edge.
 The high quality of financial reports is demonstrated by managers' efforts to minimize risk and lower capital costs to maximize company profits.